-- + PixMap Enable: enables the processing required for pixel mapping and also the actual output of pixel mapping data as Art-Net, sACN, or KiNET. - + PixMap File Index: selects (by 8-bit by index number) which pixel mapping configuration file is used by Mbox. - + PixMap Constant Update: enables constant maximum rate output rather than the default rate.
+- PixMap Enable: enables the processing required for pixel mapping and also the actual output of pixel mapping data as Art-Net, sACN, or KiNET. - + PixMap File Index: selects (by 8-bit by index) which pixel mapping configuration file is used by Mbox. - + PixMap Constant Update: enables constant maximum rate output rather than the default rate.
 The default rate is variable based on the amount of onscreen changes in areas that are being sampled for pixel mapping output.
-The variable rate may be reduced if the current content is a still image or does not have constant motion. - + PixMap Delay: sets inter-packet delay time for universe data packets in Mbox's pixel mapping output.
-A slight delay between packets gives time for slower receivers to process the data. - + PixMap Disable ArtPoll: disables the default ArtPoll functionality which enables Mbox to unicast universe data to devices that reply to the ArtPoll.
+The variable rate may be reduced if the current content is a still image or does not have constant motion. - + PixMap Delay: sets added interpacket gap time between universe data packets from Mbox's pixel mapping output.
+While extra time between packets can give time for slower receivers to process the data, this value must be reduced from its default (100μs) for best output rate when attempting to output a large number of universes. - + PixMap Disable ArtPoll: disables the default ArtPoll functionality which enables Mbox to unicast universe data to devices that reply to the ArtPoll.
 This default behavior can reduce network congestion, but with a mix of ArtPoll compliant and non-compliant devices, it may be necessary to allow broadcast even in the presence of ArtPoll devices. - + RGBAmber White Point: sets the custom white point used for the RGBAmber pixel type.
-This pixel type uses a calculation of the amber component of the onscreen color to derive RGB and Amber output values.
-The white point represents the individual RGB and Amber component amounts that mix to white on the RGBAmber fixtures being used.
-This value is entered as R,G,B with values from 0-255 and the value for Amber is automatically set to 255.
+This pixel type uses a calculation of the amber component of onscreen color to derive RGB and Amber output values.
+The white point represents the individual RGB component amounts added to full Amber to mix to visible white on the RGBAmber fixtures being used.
+This value is entered as R,G,B with values from 0-255 and the value for Amber is automatically set to 255. - + RGBLime White Point: as above, but for RGBLime pixel type, substituting Lime for Amber. - + RGBW\2 White Tuning: as above but for RGBW\2 pixel type.
+The white tuning represents the individual RGB component amounts added to full white to mix to visible white on the RGBW\2 fixtures being used.